meecodebymariomurrent/expo-push-notification-server/README.md

 ## Contribute

 Feel free to contribute, either via opening an Issue on GitHub or actively join the development.
+This project is by far not finished and there are a lot of things to do.

 ## Git Commit Message Convention